nicholas-fong/KML-to-GeoJSON/README.md

 See SRTM-GeoTIFF on how to find and download USGS-SRTM GeoTIFF files.

-You can achieve the same with [GPS Visualizer](https://www.gpsvisualizer.com/).
+You can achieve the same with online tool [GPS Visualizer](https://www.gpsvisualizer.com/).

 This python code offers an offline solution and the dataset is from SRTM.
+If you have a recorded gpx track from mobile phone, you can use this code to imporve the elelvation profile of the track (more accurate and generally smoother).